Russia Facts for Kids

 Russia Facts| Russian Language

-Russian is a Slavic language and it is the most widely spoken Slavic language (before Ukrainian and Polish).
+Russian is a Slavic language and it is the most widely spoken Slavic language.
+Ukrainian and Polish are also Slavic languages but with fewer speakers.

-It is spoken in Russia, Belarus, Kazakhstan and Kyrgyzstan.
+It is spoken in Russia, Belarus, Kazakhstan, Kyrgyzstan and by many people in Ukraine.
 Russian is also spoken by many people as a second language in much of Eastern Europe and the Baltics as well as in the Caucasus and Central Asia.

 Russian is one of the six working languages spoken at the United Nations!